|Jerold V. Tucker – Chairman of the Board

 | Mike Duffey – Board Member

-Assigned to the Community Outreach Department for the Humane Society of Southern Arizona (HSSA), Mike brings his fast expertise to bear through field investigations, speaking engagements and law enforcement training.
+Assigned to the Community Outreach Department for the Humane Society of Southern Arizona (HSSA), Mike brings his vast expertise to bear through field investigations, speaking engagements and law enforcement training.
 Mike spent thirty four years with the Pima County Sheriff’s Department before his retirement in 2007.
 During this time, Mike served thirty two years as a SWAT member and instructor, twelve years as a paramedic and eight years as a hostage negotiator.

 Mike is a founding member of the Arizona Cruelty Taskforce of Southern Arizona (ACT), the state’s first and largest animal protection coalition.
 Under Mike’s leadership, ACT received the American Society for the Prevention of Cruelty to Animal’s Pet Protector Grand Prize Award for 2003.
 Mike also won the prestigious American Veterinary Medical Association’s Humanitarian of the Year Award for 2004 for his dedication to protecting animals.